zjohl/carrier-pigeon/pigeonpost-backend/README.md

 ### Deployment

+The backend app will be automatically deployed when we commit to master.

+To manually deploy:

 I believe you need to make a heroku account before I can add you as a collaborator.
 If you send me the email you used I can add you to the host.

 If the deploy has a migration, run `heroku run rake db:migrate` first.